ADHD Evaluations College Students and Adults

 Combined Type

-Meets criteria for both inattentive and hyperactive/impulsive patterns.
+Meets criteria for both inattentive and hyperactive and/or impulsive patterns.

-Diagnostic Learning Services offers two evaluation options for adults seeking ADHD testing:
+Diagnostic Learning offers two evaluation options for adults seeking ADHD testing:

 This in-depth adult ADHD evaluation examines attention, executive functioning, impulsivity, hyperactivity, processing speed, and cognitive functioning.
 It also includes screening for underlying mental health factors such as anxiety or depression.